AccelByte/accelbyte-csharp-sdk/README.md

 ## Setup

-This SDK requires .NET 6.0 SDK to be installed.
+This SDK requires .NET 8.0 SDK or at minimum .NET 6.0 to be installed.

 ## Adding to Your Project